bitcoin-sv/merchantapi-reference/README.md

 ```
 Merlke format is optional and only supported format is TSC.
 If field is omitted from the request than the callback payload will be the same as with 1.2.0 version.

-If callback was requested on transaction submit, merchant should receive a notification of doublespend and/or merkle proof via callback URL. mAPI process all requested notifications and sends them out in batches.
+If callback was requested on transaction submit, merchant should receive a notification of a double spend and/or merkle proof via callback URL. mAPI process all requested notifications and sends them out in batches.
 Callbacks have three possible callbackReason: "doubleSpend", "doubleSpendAttempt" and "merkleProof".
-DoubleSpendAttempt implies, that double spend was detected in mempool.
+DoubleSpendAttempt implies, that a double spend was detected in mempool.

 Double spend callback example:
 ```json